ALANOODLE'S SCALE MODEL PORTFOLIO

 New door

-As cast, the Command Section has eight of what are labeled in the blueprints as "reaction control thrusters."
-The Discovery in the film had only one of these thrusters (visible just below and behind the pod-bay door in the drawings below).
+As cast, the Command Section has eight evenly-spaced depressions which are labeled in the blueprints as "reaction control thrusters."
+The Discovery in the film had only one of these depressions on the forward right side, just below the pod-pay door.
 I filled in the other seven with Squadron brand filler putty.
-The air-lock door on the port side of the pressure sphere was way too deep and looked more like a trench than a door.
+The air-lock door on the left side of the pressure sphere was way too deep and looked more like a trench than a door.
 It was also filled with putty.
 When the putty was cured it was wet sanded until flush with the curve of the sphere.
 Cured Squadron putty expands when it gets wet and shrinks when it dries.
 The putty on the air-lock door shrunk just enough to give it a better, more subtle recess.

 Probably the most obvious problem with the Command Section was that the part was short by 1/8 inch which caused a mismatch between the sphere and the flange behind it.
 A spacer made from 1/8 inch thick sheet styrene was glued to the back of the sphere which corrected this problem.